wsidl/jquery-translate/README.md

 - *jQuery lookup keys*: By using an exclamation mark (!) at the beginning of the key, it notifies the library that the key is a jQuery lookup string.
 This will also identify to the library that when the language changes, to automatically assign the new translations to these elements.
 - *Language by browser*: If no language is defined by the user or by the developer, the library will determine the user's browser's working language and display that language.
 If the defined language is not supported, a warning will be displayed in the browser's console and will switch to the default language.
 - *Default language*: In the case that no language can be determined, all cases will switch to the default language.
 Statically, this is 'en', but can be changed.
+- *Callback on language change*: When a language change is necessary, a trigger method is available to handle custom requirements such as assisting to change classes, attributes, or perform other changes.

 # Usage